GoogleCloudPlatform/community/tutorials/appengine-ruby-rails-activejob-sidekiq.md

 ### Option B: Separate worker and web application

-For this option, you are creating 2 App Engine services - one runs the web server and one runs worker processes.
+For this option, you create two App Engine services: one runs the web server and one runs worker processes.
 Both services use the same application code.
 This configuration allows you to scale background worker instances independently of your web instances at the cost of potentially using more resources.
-In order to pass the App Engine health checks and keep your background worker instance alive, you will use the [sidekiq_alive](https://github.com/arturictus/sidekiq_alive) gem to enable the sidekiq server to respond to each liveness and readiness request with a `200` HTTP status code.
+To pass the App Engine health checks and keep your background worker instance alive, you use the [sidekiq_alive](https://github.com/arturictus/sidekiq_alive) gem to enable the Sidekiq server to respond to each liveness and readiness request with a `200` HTTP status code.

 1. Add `sidekiq_alive` to your `Gemfile`:

         bundle add sidekiq_alive